-The board takes seriously its responsibility to oversee corporate responsibility and environmental performance of the Company.
 Board members bring a variety of expertise to this responsibility; for example, oversight and administration related to environmental areas, education and training related to environmental matters, and experience holding managerial and/or public positions with environmental purview.

-The board receives timely and relevant information on a regular basis related to the Company's sustainability initiatives and performance and ESG-related matters.
-The board also draws on external expertise as appropriate for education and insights on key topics relevant to its risk oversight responsibilities.
+The board also draws on external expertise as appropriate for education and insights on key topics relevant to its oversight responsibilities.